COPD: what treatments work?

 reduce your chance of cancer and heart problems related to COPD

 help you live longer with a better quality of life.

 Of course, stopping smoking is not easy, especially if you have smoked for many years.
-So your doctor might recommend a quit-smoking program to help you stop.
-This might include counseling, group meetings, and medication.
+So your doctor may recommend a stop-smoking programme to help you stop.
+This may include counselling, group meetings, and medication.

-For more information on ways to help you quit smoking, see our leaflet Stopping smoking.
+For more information on ways to help you stop smoking, see our leaflet Stopping smoking.

 Your doctor might discuss self-management with you.
 This doesn't mean that you have to take care of yourself, without medical care.
 It means that you are helped to learn about COPD so that you can help control it.